ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

-   Depending on its cadence for sending mail, it may take many months of consuming DMARC aggregate reports before a Domain Owner reaches the point where it is sure that it is properly authenticating all of its mail, and the decision on which p= value to use will depend on its needs.
+   Depending on its cadence for sending mail, it may take many months of consuming DMARC aggregate reports before a Domain Owner reaches the point where it is sure that it is properly authenticating all of its

+Herr (ed) & Levine (ed)   Expires 1 August 2022                [Page 26]

+Internet-Draft                  DMARCbis                    January 2022

+   mail, and the decision on which p= value to use will depend on its needs.

 5.6.
 PSO Actions

-   In addition to the DMARC Domain Owner actions, PSOs that require use of DMARC and participate in PSD DMARC ought to make that information availablle to Mail Receivers.
-[RFC9091] is an experimental method for doing so, and the experiment is described in Appendix B of that document.
+   In addition to the DMARC Domain Owner actions, if a PSO publishes a DMARC record it MUST include the psd tag (see Section 5.3) with a value of 'y' ('psd=y').

 5.7.
 Mail Receiver Actions

    This section describes receiver actions in the DMARC environment.

-Herr (ed) & Levine (ed)   Expires 11 June 2022                 [Page 25]

-Internet-Draft                  DMARCbis                   December 2021

 5.7.1.
 Extract Author Domain